 As stated, communication is critical to this ethical approach.
 As practitioners have engaged in webs of reinforced relationships, they better understand that “anyone affected by indirect consequences of a specific action, therefore, will have a common interest in solving a common problem” (Painter, 2017).
 When organizations who engage in these practices consider their customers’ humanity, deep comradery is conceived.
 Thus, communitarianism aims to build links between organizations and their publics, and communities function better when relationships are fostered and environmental stewardship is emphasized among all parties involved.

-In conclusion, both my leadership model and personal code of ethics take into account that individuals as leaders should operate as part of a larger organization and the community at large for the betterment of society, thus emphasizing a communitarian approach.
-The common good is considered important, and the golden rule is accentuated, thereby building mutually beneficial relationships which are accountable to each other.
-There is a sincere focus on collective empowerment among groups, and authenticity is the key to successful outcomes.
-Just as organizations who engage in communitarian ethics boast a commitment to fostering improvement and communal solutions, my models aim to motivate and transform through continual reflection and awareness.
-In conclusion, communitarianism is part of my approach as a scholar-practitioner to ethical conduct in organizational and business relationships.

 References